 HOW DOES MOROCCO COMPARE TO OTHER COUNTRIES ?

-Having started end of January its vaccination campaign, Morocco is trailing just behind Portugal and France ( see graph below).
+Having started end of January its vaccination campaign, Morocco is trailing just behind Italy and France ( see graph below).
 After an explosive start of the campaign, the efforts were somewhat thwarted by India's case outbreak in the last few weeks.
 Since the beginning of May, Morocco is back on track with an average of 200.000 vaccinations a day, for a population of roughly 30 million.
 On 13 May, Morocco has started to vaccinate its population under 50 years old.
 Already last September, Covid testing facilities opened up in major cities and a PCR test would set you back about 500 Dirhams ( 50 USD/ 45 euros).
 In some locations, like Marrakech, for a little extra, you can have a specialized professional coming to your house and giving you the test for a cost of about 800 Dirhams ( 80 USD).
 In November, private clinics in Morocco were finally allowed to treat Covid patients, assuaging the over- burdened public health system.

 IS MOROCCO READY TO WELCOME TOURISTS ?